Best General Liability Insurance Companies for Small Businesses in Illinois

 Best Overall, Best for Customer-Facing Businesses

 ERGO NEXT tops our analysis, leading in customer experience with a digital-first platform that delivers instant quotes and same-day certificate of insurance generation through its mobile app.
 It saves Illinois businesses 13% compared to the state average, landing it in second place for affordability.
-Hospitality and food service businesses, construction, repair work and professional services enjoy lower rates with ERGO NEXT..
+Hospitality and food service businesses, construction, repair work and professional services enjoy lower rates with ERGO NEXT.

-Where ERGO NEXT performs best:
+Where ERGO NEXT fits:

 • Illinois hospitality, food service or repair businesses

-Where ERGO NEXT performs less competitively:
+Where ERGO NEXT doesn't fit:

-• Businesses expecting frequent or complex claims
+• Businesses that file frequent or complex claims

-• Operations needing bundled coverage endorsements beyond basic GL
+• Operations that need bundled coverage endorsements

 Learn More: ERGO NEXT Business Insurance Review